|Ordered||2 Feb 1935|

 |Successes||No ships sunk or damaged|

-Sunk 6 April 1940 in the North Sea north of Terschelling, in approximate position 54.14N, 05.07E, by a mine in the British barrage Field No. 7, laid by the British destroyers HMS Express, HMS Esk, HMS Icarus and HMS Impulsive.
+Sunk 6 April 1940 in the North Sea north of Terschelling, in approx. position 54.14N, 05.07E, by a mine in the British minefield Field No. 7, laid by the British destroyers HMS Express, HMS Esk, HMS Icarus and HMS Impulsive.
 24 dead (all hands lost).
 (FDS/NHB, December 1993).

 U-1 was reported missing on 21 April 1940 after it failed repeatedly to report its position.
 In fact, the boat had already been mined and sunk on 6 April in the barrage laid by British destroyers on its exit route on 3 March 1940.
 This mine field probably accounted for several U-boats on their outbound or return journey.